-22. When will examinees receive their score report?
+22. When do examination candidates receive their score report?

-Score reports will be distributed to examinees as they leave the test center.
+Score reports are distributed to examinees as they leave the test center.

-23. What information will be included on the examinee score report?
+23. What information is included on the candidate score report?

-The examinee score report will include the examinee's scaled score and the scaled score required to pass the examination.
+The score report includes the candidate's scaled score and the scaled score required to pass the examination.
 In addition, the score report will also document the candidate's scaled sub-scores.

-•

 Sub-Score Titles Registration Registration Examination

 Examination for Dietetic Technicians

 for Dietitians

 1 Food and Nutrition Domains I and II Domains I

 Sciences

-II Food Service Domains III and IV Domains II and III
+П Food Service Domains III and IV Domains II and III

 Systems/ Management